5 Ways to Sabotage Yourself today.

 Over the years, I’ve discovered several joy-sucking modes of self-sabotage are common among us:

 1) Jealousy – Whenever you look at what someone else has and yearn for it so badly that what you have, or are, feels worthless, you’re in the deep waters of jealousy.
 You’ve taken the appearance of something you think you want and handed it over to your imagination which quickly fills in the gaps in with idyllic and unrealistic perfection.
 You’ve abandoned reality and yourself.
 The truth is that every wonderful life experience is rife with challenge, discomfort, and work.
 The greater truth is that nothing is closed off to you.
 Your feeling of jealousy is the thing that will stop you from creating something wonderful for yourself.
 Instead, see the thing you are jealous of as an indicator of something you’d like to create in your world.
 What is it that you’d like to bring into your life?
-More love, health, beauty, romance, sister-hood, freedom?
+More love, health, beauty, romance, sisterhood, freedom?
 Say yes to it and decide to transmute your feelings of envy into fuel for your dreams.

 2) Regret – This type of regret shows up as spending our present moments looking backward at what we see as unrealized potential and unfulfilled dreams.
 It’s impossible to know that the life you wish you had lived would be better than the one you have lived.
 Chances are you’d be no happier.
 Studies show that human happiness is determined by how we interpret and respond to circumstances, not the circumstances themselves.
 Fantasizing about a past that might have been is a colossal drain and sabotages a future that could be exactly what you want.
 Remind yourself that regret is wasting the extraordinarily creative power of your imagination on the past.
 Turn it on your future instead.

 3) Comparison – We all know the game.
-It’s where we square off against another (typically a woman, if you’re a woman) and tick off all they ways we are superior or inferior.
+It’s where we square off against another (typically a woman, if you’re a woman) and tick off all the ways we are superior or inferior.
 I wrote at length about this in Resurrecting Venus:

 “’She’s fat, gorgeous, skinny, hideous, tacky, rich, trashy, etc. I’m more (or less) beautiful, ugly, or fashionable than she is.’